markets/flip-on-fail/README.md

 // Will throw: (╯°□°)╯︵ ┻━┻ This is an error!
 throw new Error('This is an error!')

+// Will throw: (╯°□°)╯︵ ┻━┻ This is a console error message! console.error('This is a console error message!')
 ```

 ### Customizing the prefix